 - Change in shape or color of the breast due to aging or trauma

 Our expert staff understands what patients are going through and works with you to find the right pigmentation and size for your nipple tattoo.
-Christi attended training in Dallas, Texas to provide this procedure for our breast reconstruction patients using the best methods subdermal pigmentation has to offer.
+They have extensive experience in providing this procedure for our breast reconstruction patients using the best methods subdermal pigmentation has to offer.

 Reconstruction of the nipple after mastectomies can be done with specialized techniques to create a nipple and areola.
 Nipple correction and reconstruction surgery are both done as an outpatient surgery and general anesthesia will be used for your comfort and safety.